Twicefred/Writing/Innocent Blue/Innocent Chapter One.md

 Ricard leaned forward and steered the car down the forest path.
 Grass had grown over much of the roadway, and the tires crept slowly along the ground.
 Francis held his breath as he saw light ahead.

 Ricard stopped the car.
 The forest had cleared, leaving them in a natural meadow.
-In the middle, partly obscured by planted trees and tall rose bushes, sat an old wood house.
+In the middle, partly obscured by planted trees and tall rose bushes, sat an old wooden house.
 The shutters were open, but it did little to convince anyone that the house was inhabited.

 "Wow," Ricard said, opening the door and stepping out.
 He stretched and walked slowly toward the house.
 The path ahead of them was lined by overgrown rose bushes that had spilled over the gravel.
-He smiled and took a step back as a pleasantly fat bumblebee almost flew into his face.
+He smiled and took a step back as a pleasantly fat bumblebee flew past his face.
 Everywhere around them were the sights of a beloved garden deep in decline.

 "I wonder who Patricia thought she could sell this place to," Francis said, silently walking up behind Ricard.
 "I don't think even *I* could find a good buyer."